 Further more, in understanding mental emotional health it is essential to consider an individual’s perception.
 The lens we view life with creates an interactive play between our body’s physiology and the outside world.
 If an individual is always in a state of fear or anxiousness, this can have a significant impact on their physical health.
 Being suspended in a state of “fight or flight” causes your body to remain on guard and in a state of preparedness.
 This decreases your body’s ability to heal, repair and rest.
 If an individual can learn to take on life’s challenges with a healthier mindset, their body is more able to respond favorably.

 If you are feeling out of balance and overwhelmed, you have three options: change your perception, change your environment, or a combination of both.
-Aumakua Integrated Wellness Clinic has both a clinical counsellor and hypnotherapist on its medical team to aid in the necessary change of perception; to offer strength and clarity; and to support you in fully improving the quality of your life.
+Aumakua Integrated Wellness Clinic has a clinical counsellor on its medical team to aid in the necessary change of perception; to offer strength and clarity; and to support you in fully improving the quality of your life.

 Throughout day-to-day life we face many challenges that have a profound impact on our personal well-being and on our relationships.
 Within all of us lies an abundance of wisdom, skills and abilities that allow us to overcome the struggles we face – sometimes we just need a little help uncovering our own competency.